epwalsh/obsidian.nvim/README.md

   --  * "yq" - uses the command-line tool yq (https://github.com/mikefarah/yq), which is more robust --    but much slower and needs to be installed separately.
-  -- In general you should be using the native parser unless you run into a bug with it, in which -- case you can temporarily switch to the "yq" parser. yaml_parser = "native",
+  -- In general you should be using the native parser unless you run into a bug with it, in which -- case you can temporarily switch to the "yq" parser until the bug is fixed. yaml_parser = "native",
 }
 ```